Access for freight operators

-- enables Network Rail and a freight operator to enter into a track access contract for up to 5 years and which may contain firm access rights for a 2 year period;
+- enables Network Rail and a freight operator to enter into a track access contract for up to 5 years and permits contingent and some firm access rights;

-- permits Network Rail and the train operator to amend to their track access agreement, subject to certain conditions without our specific approval.
-Any amendments beyond those permitted will require our specific approval under section 22 or directions under section 22A of the Act;
+- permits Network Rail and the freight operator to amend their track access contract without our specific approval, subject to certain conditions.
+Any other amendments will require our specific approval under section 22 or directions under section 22A of the Act;

-- Network Rail and a freight operator (nominated by a freight customer) to enter into a freight customer specific track access contract for freight operators; and
+- allows Network Rail and a freight operator (nominated by a freight end-customer) to enter into an end-customer-specific freight track access contract; and

-- enables freight operator and Network Rail to make certain changes to the freight operator's existing track access contract relating to liability necessary where the freight operator has entered into a freight customer-specific track access contract for freight operators.
+- enables a freight operator and Network Rail to make certain changes to their existing track access contract relating to liability; necessary where the freight operator has a customer-specific track access contract.

 It enables facility owners who are not an Infrastructure Manager and their access beneficiaries to enter into access contracts at those facilities without our specific approval, within the terms outlined.
 More information on facility access agreements is available.